kelapa148/web/_data/people/salsabila.md

 order: 13
 ---

 Salsabila Putri is a computer engineering graduate based in Makassar, South Sulawesi, with a focus on artificial intelligence, machine learning, and data-driven systems.
+She holds a Bachelor of Computer Engineering from Universitas Negeri Makassar, graduating in 2026.
 She has hands-on experience through AI-related projects and has worked as a teaching assistant for courses in Information Retrieval, Natural Language Processing, Big Data, and Database Systems.
 She was a participant of the Bangkit 2024 program.

 ## More information